Most melanomas are brought to a doctor’s attention because of signs or symptoms a person is having.

 This type of biopsy is often done if a lymph node’s size suggests the melanoma has spread there but an FNA biopsy of the node wasn’t done or didn’t find any melanoma cells.

-If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy is often done to see if the cancer has spread to nearby lymph nodes, which in turn might affect treatment options.
+If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy (SLNB) is often done to see if the cancer has spread to nearby lymph nodes, which in turn might affect treatment options.
 This test can be used to find the lymph nodes that are likely to be the first place the melanoma would go if it has spread.
 These lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).

-To find the sentinel lymph node (or nodes), a nuclear medicine doctor injects a small amount of a radioactive substance into the area of the melanoma.
+To find the sentinel lymph node (or nodes), a doctor injects a small amount of a radioactive substance into the area of the melanoma.
 After giving the substance time to travel to the lymph node areas near the tumor, a special camera is used to see if it collects in one or more sentinel lymph nodes.
-Once the radioactive area has been marked, the patient is taken for surgery, and a blue dye is injected in the same place as the radioactive substance.
+Once the radioactive area has been marked, the patient is taken for surgery, and a blue dye is injected in the same place the radioactive substance was injected.
 A small incision is then made in the marked area, and the lymph nodes are then checked to find which one(s) became radioactive and turned blue.
 These sentinel nodes are removed and looked at under a microscope.

 If there are no melanoma cells in the sentinel nodes, no more lymph node surgery is needed because it is very unlikely the melanoma would have spread beyond this point.
-If melanoma cells are found in the sentinel node, the remaining lymph nodes in this area are removed and looked at as well.
+If melanoma cells are found in the sentinel node, the remaining lymph nodes in this area are typically removed and looked at as well.
 This is known as a lymph node dissection (see Surgery for Melanoma Skin Cancer).

 If a lymph node near a melanoma is abnormally large, a sentinel node biopsy probably won’t be needed.
 The enlarged node is simply biopsied.